jaythad13/Mathematikezettelkasten/Calculus --- spivak/notes/Topological considerations.md

 If $x_i \in [a_i, b_i]$ let $I_i = (a_i - 1, b_i + 1)$.
 If $x_i \notin [a_i, b_i]$, then we must either have $x_i < a_i$ or $x_i > b_i$.
 If we have the former, then let $I_i = (x_i - 1, a_i)$ and $I_i = (b_i, x_i + 1)$.
 Then $\prod_{i = 1}^n I_i$ is an open rectangle containing $\bvec x$.
 Since there is at least one $I_i$ that has no intersection with the corresponding $[a_i, b_i]$ (for which we have $x_i \notin [a_i, b_i]$), this open rectangle also must only contain points not in $A$ — that is, the open rectangle is a subset of $\bb R^n \setminus A$.

-We quote that [[Open and closed sets#_proposition _ (Potentially infinite) unions and finite intersections of open sets are open|arbitrary unions and finite intersections of open sets are open]], and [[Open and closed sets#_corollary _ Finite unions and (potentially infinite) intersections of closed sets are closed|finite unions and arbitrary intersections of closed sets are closed]] without proof, but the result is elementary.
+We quote that [[Mathematical Analysis I --- math-131/notes/Open and closed sets#_proposition _ (Potentially infinite) unions and finite intersections of open sets are open|arbitrary unions and finite intersections of open sets are open]], and [[Mathematical Analysis I --- math-131/notes/Open and closed sets#_corollary _ Finite unions and (potentially infinite) intersections of closed sets are closed|finite unions and arbitrary intersections of closed sets are closed]] without proof, but the result is elementary.

 If $A \subset \bb R^n$ and $\bvec x \in \bb R^n$, then exactly one of the following must hold
 1) There is an open rectangle $B$ such that $\bvec x \in B \subset A$